-- 3.4 The school will always be mindful of the obligation to make special provision where the complainant may have specific needs or requirements due to disability or to limited facility in use of the English language.
-Further information in relation to this may be available on the school website. - 3.5 Occasionally, schools may become the focus of a campaign and receive large volumes of complaints which: - relate to the same subject; and/or - emanate from complainants with no direct connection to the school. - 3.6 In such circumstances the school reserves the right to respond by providing all complainants with a template response and/or by publishing a single response on the school's website. - 3.7 In a similar manner, schools may, having completed the complaints procedure in relation to a complaint submitted, subsequently receive a duplicated complaint (in relation to the same matter) from a different source, not infrequently a family member. - 3.8 In such circumstances it is acceptable for the school to advise the complainant, in accordance with sections 11 (final clause) and 14 (in its entirety), that the school-based complaints procedure has been completed and that no further action will be taken. - 3.9 However, in such cases the (new) complainant should also be advised that, if they remain dissatisfied with the school's handling of the original complaint, they may wish to consult the Department for Education's website to seek further information on how they might pursue the matter.
+- 3.4 The school will always be mindful of the obligation to make special provision where the complainant may have specific needs or requirements due to disability or to limited facility in use of the English language. - 3.5 Occasionally, schools may become the focus of a campaign and receive large volumes of complaints which: - relate to the same subject; and/or - emanate from complainants with no direct connection to the school. - 3.6 In such circumstances the school reserves the right to respond by providing all complainants with a template response and/or by publishing a single response on the school's website. - 3.7 In a similar manner, schools may, having completed the complaints procedure in relation to a complaint submitted, subsequently receive a duplicated complaint (in relation to the same matter) from a different source, not infrequently a family member. - 3.8 In such circumstances it is acceptable for the school to advise the complainant, in accordance with sections 11 (final clause) and 14 (in its entirety), that the school-based complaints procedure has been completed and that no further action will be taken. - 3.9 However, in such cases the (new) complainant should also be advised that, if they remain dissatisfied with the school's handling of the original complaint, they may wish to consult the Department for Education's website to seek further information on how they might pursue the matter.